KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 # Technical Information

-In this section I am presenting results of gathering technical data and networking information about ***Besder 6024PB-XMA501*** IP camera.
-For gathering the technical information `nmap` tool is used.
+In this section I will present the technical data and networking information about ***Besder 6024PB-XMA501*** IP camera.
+For gathering this information I have used the `nmap` tool.

 ## Open ports